Vitamin B12 deficiency anemia

 Exams and Tests

-The doctor or nurse will perform a physical exam.
+The health care provider will perform a physical exam.
 This may reveal problems with your reflexes.

 Tests that may be done include: